Monday, October 21, 2024

 Surviving the Shift Away From Paid TV

-In research for Turner Sports and , for example, Engagement Labs has shown that advertisers get a bigger conversation bump when consumers watch together, whether at home or out-of-home.
+In research for Turner Sports and CBS, for example, Engagement Labs has shown that advertisers get a bigger conversation bump when consumers watch together, whether at home or out-of-home.
 Practically speaking, this means thinking differently about media buying and creative strategies.
 Rather than focus on buying reach and tonnage, there will be a new emphasis on developing relationships and driving engagement.

-The full white paper, “Cutting the Cord That Engages Us” is available for download at https://bit.ly/2TQkqzH.
+The full white paper, “Cutting the Cord That Engages Us” is available for download at http://bit.ly/2TQkqzH.

 To learn more about Engagement Labs and learn the strategies for increasing consumer engagement in real life and online, reach out at: [email protected].